Security-Onion-Solutions/securityonion-docs/assistant.rst

 Configuration
 ~~~~~~~~~~~~~

-A fresh install should come with the SOAI adapter pre-configured and ready to use.
+A fresh install will come with the SOAI adapter pre-configured and ready to use.
 To connect to other providers or modify the SOAI adapter, go to Administration --> Configuration page, be sure "Show advanced settings" is turned on in the Options at the top of the page, and check under soc --> config --> server --> modules --> assistant --> adapters.
 Here you can add as many adapters as you need.
 Each adapter defines how to connect to a provider.
 Different adapters have different configuration requirements.
 Every adapter needs a unique name, the protocol it uses, and a Health Timeout measured in seconds.
 Below is a table of which fields are required for which adapters:

 .. list-table::
     :header-rows: 1